nachu-laksh/Data-Buyer-Market-Analysis/README.md

 - Company Aggregation: Compute average buyer probability per company to surface hot leads
 - Hidden Buyer Detection: Spot jobs with no keyword matches but high predicted probability, revealing roles the model identified through context and structure (e.g., title, sector)

-Example:
-- A job with no explicit keywords but a score of 0.85 may still be a strong candidate for follow-up, based on inferred patterns.
+For example, a job with no explicit keywords but a score of 0.85 may still be a strong candidate for follow-up, based on inferred patterns.

 This probability-based approach goes beyond simple keyword matching to uncover implicit signals of data-buying intent.

 ![Probability Histogram](Visuals/probability_distribution.png)

+#### Word Cloud

-3. The **Word Cloud** from top coefficients of the model shows:
+The word cloud from top coefficients of the model shows:

-Positive Predictors:
-  -   *market research*, *market intelligence*, *external data sources*, *audience insights*

-Negative Predictors:
-  -   *anti money laundering*, *compliance risk*, *financial services*
+- **Positive Predictors**: "market research", "market intelligence", "external data sources", "audience insights"
+- **Negative Predictors**: "anti money laundering", "compliance risk", "financial services"

 Green phrases indicate strong positive association with data-buying roles; red indicates negative association.
 Font size reflects feature importance.
 While terms like financial servicesand fraud, compliance have negative weights overall, 203 finance use case jobs were flagged as probable buyers.
 Filtering for finance only use cases, data buying is more common in market research, credit analytics - not compliance-focused jobs.

 ![Word Cloud](Visuals/wordcloud_predictive_phrases.png)

+#### Top Job Titles

-4. The **Top Titles** with positive and negative data buying signals:
+The top job titles with positive and negative data buying signals:
-- Positive: *market research analyst*, *insights strategist*, *data strategy director*
-- Negative: *aml compliance officer*, *fraud risk analyst*
+- **Positive**: "market research", "reserch analyst", "business analyst"
+- **Negative**: "money laundering", "compliance risk"

-Titles containing “research,” “strategy,” or “insights” are strong positive signals, while compliance-related titles tend to predict non-buyers.
+Titles containing “research”, “strategy”, or “insights” are strong positive signals, while compliance-related titles tend to predict non-buyers.
 However, **title-only predictions should not be solely relied on** - the model performs only marginally better than an intercept-only baseline, as reflected in the low pseudo R².

 ![Top Titles](Visuals/title_coefficients.png)

 ## Key Takeaways

-### Likely Data Buyers
+**Likely Data Buyers**

 - Roles in marketing, tech, and analytics consistently scored high, especially when referencing market research, audience insights, or external data — often without “data” in the title (88% of marketing buyers).
 - Cross-functional analysts and governance roles likely reflect institutional reliance on external insights beyond traditional data teams.
 - In finance, buyer signals emerged in credit risk and market risk roles.

-### Less Likely
+**Less Likely Data Buyers**

 - Compliance-focused roles (e.g., AML, fraud risk) and ad tech showed negative signals, likely due to reliance on internal data.
 - Negative coefficients for terms like money laundering and financial services suggest these are structural non-buyer roles, despite being data-intensive.

-### Industry vs. Use Case: Important Distinction
+**Industry vs. Use Case: Important Distinction**

-- While a company's industry might be financial services (e.g., a commercial bank), the job's function may still fall under marketing, strategy, or analytics — all of which are more likely to involve external data use.
+While a company's industry might be financial services (e.g., a commercial bank), the job's function may still fall under marketing, strategy, or analytics — all of which are more likely to involve external data use.

 For example, a *Customer Insights Analyst* at a bank is more likely to reflect data-buying intent than an *AML Compliance Officer*, despite being in the same industry.

-- This highlights the importance of modeling use case at the job level, rather than relying solely on company-level industry labels.
+This highlights the importance of modeling use case at the job level, rather than relying solely on company-level industry labels.

----

-## Opportunities for Improvement and other considerations
+## Opportunities for Improvement and Other Considerations

 The analysis infers the intent to buy or use external data based on job descriptions.
 It does not confirm actual purchases.
 Model predictions are based on linguistic and structural patterns and have not yet been externally validated against confirmed buyer activity or sales outcomes.

 - **Probabilistic Labeling**
   Replace the binary `is_probable_db` flag with confidence scores (e.g., 1.0 for keyword match, 0.7 for fuzzy match, 0.4 for inferred context) to improve label nuance and model flexibility.

 - **Feature enhancements**
   Enrich with company size, industry, or additional context fields to improve predictions.
 Expand sector-level, size level tagging beyond marketing jobs and incorporate it within the model.
 Reassess labeling logic periodically to ensure continued relevance as job language evolves across sectors and technologies.

 - **Leverage External Data Sources**
   Use platforms like Crunchbase to enrich company-level attributes (e.g., B2B vs. B2C, SaaS vs. nonprofit).
 Crunchbase could complement our scraped data by supplying firm-level signals to enhance job-level predictions.

 - **Broaden Job Source Coverage**
   Expand scraping beyond Google Jobs to include platforms like LinkedIn and Indeed for broader and more representative coverage.
 Access may require paid APIs and compliance with scraping restrictions.

 - **Contextual NLP Methods**